 Not only an absolutely compelling film dramatically, Day of the Dead also represents an extraordinary turning out from the inside of Romero’s own zombie mythology, teetering the trilogy over into a doomed scientific quest to find the origins of the dead.
 It is a brilliant script, none the more so than the scene where Terry Alexander delivers a haunting philosophical treatise for the statisticians of the human race.
 There are other sharp and charged scenes – Lori Cardille’s battering by sexual innuendo; a scene where Joe Pilato tries to force her to stop leaving the dinnertable at gunpoint; or Richard Liberty’s experiments showing zombies operating by instinct, still eating after their intestines have been removed – that linger in the memory for a long time after.

 The cheap Day of the Dead 2: Contagium (2005) posed as a sequel to Day of the Dead but is unrelated and is only a zombie film trying to claim some connection to the George A. Romero name.
-Amid the renewed interest in Romero screen properties in the 00s, Day of the Dead was almost unrecognizably remade as Day of the Dead (2008) and slightly more faithfully as Day of the Dead: Bloodline (2018) and then as the tv series Day of the Dead (2021- ), none of which come anywhere near the original.
+Amid the renewed interest in Romero screen properties in the 00s, Day of the Dead was almost unrecognisably remade as Day of the Dead (2008) and slightly more faithfully as Day of the Dead: Bloodline (2018) and then as the tv series Day of the Dead (2021- ), none of which come anywhere near the original.